DOCTOR29/AutoConnectBluetoothSpeaker-Airpods/README.md

 0. Download the release app and extract it
 1. open content of living_room_speaker_connect.app by command+clicking it and navigate to open file /living_room_speaker_connect.app/Contents/Resources/Scripts/main.scpt

-2. In the main.scpt file change "Living room speaker" to speaker name and save it
+2. In the main.scpt file change "Living room speaker" to speaker name or Airpods name and save it
 3. place in home rename as living_room_speaker_connect.app
 4. make a file .wakeup in home directory and paste the following command
 5. open ~/living_room_speaker_connect.app